 25. I’m Straight

 - You: Want to get pizza?
-New Yorker: Na, I’m straight.
+New Yorker: Na (no), I’m straight.

 - I’m straight chillin’ right now!

 Similar to bet, “word” is usually used in answering a question or statement.
-It used to say “really?”, “okay”, ” sounds good”, or agreeing.
+The New York slang word, “word” is used to say really(?), okay, sounds good, or agreeing with someone.

 Hear someone yelling YERRRR?
 This is a New York greeting among friends!
-I laugh when Facebook shares my memories from the past years and my status says “YER”.
+I laugh when Facebook shares my memories from the past years, and my status says “YER”.
 Yerr is also used by the millennial generation.
-You won’t hear older generations greeting each other saying Yer.
+You won’t hear older generations greeting each other by saying Yer.

 28. Guap / Mula / Paper

 This New York slang word at this point is pretty universal, especially since it is used in songs so often.
 But in case you haven’t heard it, this is one of the things New Yorks say (Gaup, Maula, or Paper) that all stand for money.

 When New Yorkers say, “that’s whack,” what they mean is, “that stinks,” or that sucks.
 Some ways to use it:

 - You: The restaurant is closed.
 New Yorker: That’s whack; I’m mad hungry.